janerikcarlsen/fpl-cli/README.md

 ```
 fpl                     Returns help menu
 fpl configure           Set up team_id (required)
-fpl points              Returns live points for your team
+fpl points              Returns live points for a team
-fpl leagues             Returns all leagues for my team entry
+fpl leagues             Returns all leagues for a team entry
 fpl league <id>         Returns confirmed scores for a league by id
 fpl liveleague <id>     Returns live scores for a league by id
-fpl entry               Returns information about your team entry
+fpl entry               Returns information about a team entry
-fpl players             Returns all players, sorted by total score
+fpl players             Returns all players in the game, sorted by total score
 ```

 # Installing